James-Loewen/cors_test_frontend/README.md

 # Cross-Origin Resource Sharing & Session Cookie Front-End

-This project is the front-end part of my CORS Project.
+This repository is the front-end part of my CORS Project.
 It is a login/registration simulator built with React + Vanilla JavaScript, styled with Vanilla CSS, and bundled with Vite.
 It uses the JavaScript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make requests to the back-end part of the project which is served from an unrelated domain.
 These requests are authenticated via a session cookie which is passed with each request using the `credentials: 'include'` option.

 **Table of Contents**